mnfst/docs-baas/upload.md

 ---
 id: upload
 title: File and Image Uploads
 description: Upload files and images with Manifest built-in storage system to upload assets in the file storage or any S3-compatible storage.
-Define image sizes and quality for automatic resizing.
 ---

 import Tabs from '@theme/Tabs';